stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Once your application has a `Refresh Token`, you can pass the token to your Stormpath Application's `tokenEndpoint` using the `refresh_token` OAuth 2.0 grant type.

-{% codetab id:refresh-access-token langs:java curl node php ruby%}
+{% codetab id:refresh-access-token langs:java curl node php ruby python %}
 ------
 RefreshGrantRequest refreshRequest = Oauth2Requests.REFRESH_GRANT_REQUEST.builder()
   .setRefreshToken(oauthGrantAuthenticationResult.getRefreshTokenString())